4 Important Bankruptcy Concepts

 1. The Ability to Pay

-A debtor's ability to pay is one of the most important concepts during
+A debtor's ability to pay is a crucial concept during the bankruptcy

-the bankruptcy process.
-Before a debtor can file for bankruptcy, it is
+process.
+Before a debtor can file for bankruptcy, it is important that

-important he/she examines his/her income.
-If their income is less than
+he examines his income.
+If their income is less than the state's median,

-to pay his/her debts, he/she can choose to file
+to pay his debts, he can choose to file

 debts over a three- to five-year timespan.
 In addition, the means test